phoe-trash/value-semantics-utils/README.md

 ## Manual

+To be done.

 ## TODO

-* Rationale and examples and manual
+* Examples and manual
 * Wait for https://bugs.launchpad.net/sbcl/+bug/1956621 to get fixed and unskip a test that depends on it